Policy Renewal Guide

 Renewal Support for Flower Shops & Florists Made Easy, One Step at a Time.

-Renewing your insurance is a critical part of protecting your flower shop, floral studio or event design business all year long.
-As your business expands — bringing in new equipment, offering more services, or featuring a higher volume of events — the insurance that works best for you may not necessarily be the same as when you first got started.
-A renewal date is a great time to look over coverage, check policy limits and make sure that you are properly protecting your California flower shop.
+Renewing your insurance is an important step to protecting your flower shop, floral studio or event design business year round.
+Your expansion of your company — maybe new equipment, more services or a greater number of events — may also mean the comment that fits you best is not always the same one you began with.
+With an anniversary date approaching, now is a good time to review coverage, verify policy limits and ensure that your California flower shop is adequately protected.

 Why Policy Renewal Matters:

-Keep your coverage active and prevent a break in coverage with this kit
+This kit will help you keep coverage active and avoid a break in coverage

-Let you refresh new accessories, cooler or gear
+Take you to renew accessories, cooler or gear

-Confirms delivery vehicles and drivers are adequately insured
+Verifies that delivery vehicles and drivers are properly insured

-Assists in ensuring your liability coverage is still adequate for events and locations
+Assists in ensuring that you still have sufficient coverage for events and locations

 Policy Renewal Guide

-In this guide, you’ll learn how to go about renewing your policy and how to be ready with any required updates on time before the expiration date of your policy.
+This guide outlines how to renew your policy and prepare any updates in time before the expiration of your policy.

 Example Scenarios:

-You got a new cooler, but haven’t edited the value on your policy halliards etc for example as it tolerates all.
+You changed the cooler, but haven’t even updated the value of your policy halliards etc.e.g., as it accepts all.

-You’ve added wedding or event florals and now need more liability limits
+You have started doing wedding or event florals and require increased liability limits

-A new delivery driver is hired and needs to be listed on your policy
+Adding a new delivery driver and need to add it to your policy

-There are easier times for you The location of your shop changed and it is a larger premises, you will need new property insurance
+There are easier times for you The location of your shop changed and it is larger premises, this will invite property insurance

-The Policy Renewal Guide helps ensure there are no gaps in coverage and the protections you have in place reflect your current operations.
+The Policy Renewal Guide safeguards you from any break in coverage, and ensures the protections that you have in place mirror your current operations.

 Satisfied Clients